-To correctly predict and then interpret the results found at colliders we need comprehend all relevant and complex physics to the most precision so as to make the discovery possible.
-To reach this goal, the Monte-Carlo tools play an indispensable role to determine these subatomic processes accurately.
-Among MC tools available, MadGraph5_aMC@NLO package is a complete, popular, powerful, and interface-friendly one, which has been appreciated by many physicists, both theorists and experimentalists.
-Once interfaced to parton shower programs, such as HERWIG and Pythia and then to detector simulation package (DELPHES) it can provide accurate predictions of high-energy events.
+To correctly predict and then interpret the results found at colliders, we need comprehend all relevant and complex physics to the most precision so as to make the discovery possible.
+To reach this goal, Monte-Carlo tools play an indispensable role to determine these subatomic processes accurately.
+Starting from a Lagrangian, it is now possible for theorists as well as for experimentalists, to automatically compute matrix elements and generate events at the parton level for any process of interest at present and future colliders.
+Once interfaced to parton shower programs, such as HERWIG and Pythia, and then to detector simulation package (DELPHES), such events provide accurate simulations of high-energy collisions.

-In order to meet the strong demands from brilliant students interested in particle physics and to foster a new generation of physicists in collider physics, we are organizing a five-day school on MC tools for collider physics, FeynRules/MadGraph School on collider Phenomenology at USTC (Hefei) from Nov/19-23 2018.
+In order to meet the strong demands from promising PhD students and young post-docs interested in particle physics and to foster a new generation of physicists in collider physics, we organize a five-day school on MC tools for collider physics, FeynRules/MadGraph School on Collider Phenomenology at University of Science and Technology of China (USTC), in Hefei, Anhui Province, from Nov/19-23 2018.

 The school is jointly supported by University of Science and Technology of China and Institute of High Energy Physics of Chinese Academy of Sciences.

 All interested students and young researchers working in topics in High Energy Physics are welcome to apply.
 In particular, experimentalists interested in collider phenomenology are also encouraged to apply.
 Applicants should have a proven record in collider physics and his/her supervisor’s recommendation letter.
 A poster session will be organized for participants who wish to present their work done on related subjects.

 The registration fee is 1000 RMB, and covers accommodation, meals and banquet.
 Interested applicants should fill in the application form at the school page: